camitz/CloudWatchAppender/README.md

 Both above will be assumed to be UTC, so the second one, at least, may not have expected result.
 Use utcdate to avoid confusion.

 It is recommended to think UTC.
 That's what CloudWatch does.
 DateTime.UtcNow will get you the current UTC timestamp.
 In fact, CloudWatch refuses to display anything in what it deems to be the future, which can be confusing, particularly if you're on the plus side of UTC.
-You can read about my [experiences](http://blog.simpletask.se/awscloudwatch-log4net-appender) prior to figuring that one out on my blog.
+You can read about my [experiences](http://blog.simpletask.se/awscloudwatch-log4net-appender) prior to figuring that one out, on my blog.

 # Statistics

 As well as singles values with unit, CloudWatchAppender supports statistics.
 This is useful when sending single point values becomes too burdensome.
 Instead, you aggregate your data to be sent every minute or so.
 The CloudWatchAppender doesn't go the aggregation for you, you'll have to take care of that yourself.
 Todo? ;).

 Statistics are posted by specifying Minimum, Maximum, Sum and SampleCount.
-(The average is calculated by CloudWatch as Sum/SampleCount.)
+The average is calculated by CloudWatch on the server side as Sum/SampleCount.
 These entities are all recognized by CloudWatchAppender and used as above, either in the event log message or in the config file.

 The following behave the same way.